-My research focuses on the chemistry and biology of the oceans during the Permian and Triassic periods – the warm transition interval between the Paleozoic and Mesozoic eras – and particularly on the two major mass extinctions that occurred during this transition and paved the way for our modern marine ecosystem.
-To study this time interval, I apply a geochemical toolkit to marine sedimentary rocks from around the world.
-These tools include stable isotopes of carbon and nitrogen from sedimentary organic matter, and a suite of trace elements that shed light on the relationship between algal productivity and available oxygen.
-To learn more, visit the Research section of this page.
+I am an assistant professor of geochemistry at Western Carolina University, focused on understanding environmental changes in the oceans over geologic time.
+I’m especially interested in the Permian and Triassic periods – the warm transition interval between the Paleozoic and Mesozoic eras – and on the two major mass extinctions that paved the way for our modern marine ecosystem.
+To study the deep past, I apply a set of geochemical tools to marine sedimentary rocks from around the world.
+As a field geologist, I’ve had the opportunity to work on four continents, and across much of the geologic time scale.
+I’ve also introduced dozens of students to the practice of field geology through my summer field courses in southwestern Montana.
+To learn more, visit the Research and Teaching sections of this page.